BrandiATMuhkuh/brandiatmuhkuh.github.com/source/index.markdown

 ##### Austria (2010/09 - 2011/02)
 ** OpenResearch **

 During my time at OpenResearch I was part of the development team creating the Android Application for OEAMTC.
-Austrias biggest Automobile club.
+Austria's biggest Automobile club.
 Parts of that work was to develop cluster algorithms to visualize vast amount of geo-locations in a fast and visually appealing way.

 **Project Link** [Oeamtc for Android](projects#anchor6)<br />
 **Technologies Used**